 The former case comprised a three-part, inter-conditional transaction involving the creation of a joint venture between the parties for their over-the-counter (OTC) and consumer healthcare products, the acquisition of one party's global vaccine business and the acquisition of the other party's portfolio of oncology products.
 Only the OTC joint venture was technically notifiable, although all three components were subject to substantive review by the Bureau.

 According to the Bureau's position statement, the review examined the effects of the proposed transaction on the parties' products that are currently marketed, as well as pipeline products.
 The Bureau's focus was on whether the proposed transaction was likely to increase prices in the relevant markets or decrease another dimension of competition, such as innovation.

-The authors would like to thank Randeep Nijjar for his contributions to the original version of this chapter, and Yana Ermak for her contributions to the 2016 update of this chapter.
+The authors would like to thank Randeep Nijjar and Yana Ermak for their contributions to the original and updated versions of this chapter.

 - ‘Mere exercise' is defined as the exercise of the owner's right to unilaterally exclude others from using the IP or the owner's use of the IP.

 - The possibility of enforcement under the criminal conspiracy provisions in any circumstances stands in apparent contrast to the approach in the United States, where a Federal Court held in December 2014 that pay-for-delay agreements are subject to a ‘rule of reason' (competitive effects-based) analysis rather than being considered a potential per se criminal violation.
 Separately, section 32 enables the Attorney General's intervention in a range of conduct involving statutory IP rights, such as (among others) a refusal to license IP where the particular circumstances of the refusal warrant a special remedy.